Function Basis Encoding of Numerical Features in Factorization Machines: The basis function encoding approach

 \subsection{Spanning properties}

-To show why our modeling choices improve the approximation power of the model, we prove two technical lemmas that establish a relationship between the basis of choice and the model's output.
+To show why our modeling choices improve the approximation power of the model, we present two technical lemmas showing that the segmentized functions for one or two basis-encoded tabular columns are spanned by the basis of choice, or the tensor product of the two chosen bases.